TSarkar99/GoGreenGoogle-/README.md

 Won the 2nd position for making an android application on the same.

-The application measured no. of google searches and presented a weekly/monthly data indicating the user regarding their respective usage.
+The application measured the carbon footprint of google searches and presented a weekly/monthly data indicating the user regarding their respective usage.

 Link to the below presentation my team presented to the jury: https://slides.com/ts99/gogreengoogle_project#/